ExFed/copilot-prompts/general.instructions.md

 - Wrap all lines at 80 characters maximum
 - This includes comments, commit messages, and documentation
-- Exception: URLs or code that cannot be reasonably wrapped
+- Exceptions: URLs, long string literals, or code where wrapping would break functionality

 ### Writing Style